- Footnotes in History -

 As part of going through old microfilm looking for UK boxscores, sometimes you run across things which just tease you.
 Especially the early part of the century where information is hard to find (if it's even there) and doesn't give a lot of detail.
 It seems newspapers during those times were formatted a lot differently than they are today or even as they were in the decades to follow.

 For example, instead of lengthy articles, the newspapers seemed to be composed of mainly short one or two paragraph snippets about various topics scattered across the page.
 To make things even more frustrating when trying to locate specific items, the topics were not really organized into identifiable sections as you see today's newspapers.
 So it wouldn't be surprising to find mention of a basketball game located just about anywhere.
-Next to a marriage annoucement, details of a farm accident or a recipe for an ointment, it doesn't seem to matter where it went.
+Next to a marriage announcement, details of a farm accident or a recipe for an ointment, it doesn't seem to matter where it went.

 Anyway, below is a small article I happened to run across while glancing through some microfilm looking for UK games in 1908.
 From the Friday February 14, 1908 Lexington Leader: